13 Surefire Tips for Planning Your First Trip to Japan

 (Announced on September 22, 2022)

-- You NO longer need to apply for a tourist visa at a Japanese embassy or consulate before arriving in Japan
+- You NO longer need to apply for a tourist visa at a Japanese embassy or consulate before arriving in Japan (for certain countries)

 - Independent travelers can travel to Japan.
 You no longer need to book a tour package or purchase your airline tickets through a travel agency.

 - Japan will abolish its daily cap on international arrivals

 These rules are currently not listed on the Japanese government website yet.
 For the current requirements, check out the following websites:

 - Your country’s embassy and consulates such as the U.S. Embassy and Consulate in Japan

 1. Book your flight early